 Figure 3 Global map of absolute generalism for each pollinator taxonomic group within climate zones.
 Circles represent individual networks.
 Circle size is relative to the model estimates for pollinator generalism (number of plant partners) for each pollinator taxonomic group within each network.
 Predictions of pollinator generalism are constrained to equal network size (100 plant-pollinator links).

 Relative to other taxa, bees and flies had the greatest proportion of links in all networks across all climate zones, while lepidopterans, coleopterans and non-bee hymenopterans had less than 15% of links in nearly all networks and were consistently more specialised than other pollinator species.
-The only exception was non-bee hymenopterans in arid zone networks, where these species had a higher number of links and visited more plant partners compared to other climate zones.
+The only exception was non-bee hymenopterans in arid zone networks, where these species had a higher number of links and visited more plant species compared to other climate zones.
 Bees are generally considered the most important pollinators globally, but knowledge of other pollinators is limited1,25, therefore our results should stimulate greater research effort into understanding the relative importance of non-bee pollinator taxa in different systems, as well as variation in pollinator community effectiveness across space and time26.

 We provide empirical evidence at the global scale to support individual reports6,27 that flies are the most commonly-observed pollinator (relative to other taxa) in polar zone plant-pollinator networks.
 We also highlight how focusing on specific pollinator taxa in plant-pollinator community studies can overlook important information about community-level interactions.
 For example, non-syrphid Diptera have the greatest proportion of network links (about 35%) in polar zone networks, but most non-syrphid Diptera species are actually quite specialised, having on average approximately one plant partner in each network.
-In contrast, Syrphidae had a much lower proportion of links in polar networks (approximately 12%), but were more generalised relative to other species, showing the highest number of plant partners and the greatest variation in generalism among species.
-Similarly, bee species visited the highest number of plant species in tropical zone networks; but bees, as a taxonomic group, had the greatest proportion of network links in continental and temperate zones.
-Plant richness per se is unlikely to be driving the differences in pollinator generalism we find here, because climate zone strongly predicted composition of plant-pollinator communities (Figure 1), despite there being no difference in network-level plant richness between climate zones (*Supp Material).
+In contrast, Syrphidae comprised a much lower proportion of links in polar networks (approximately 12%), but were more generalised relative to other species, showing the highest number of plant partners and the greatest variation in generalism among species.
+Similarly, bee species were the most generalised (visited the highest number of plant species) in tropical zone networks; but bees, as a taxonomic group, had the greatest proportion of network links in continental and temperate zones.
+Plant richness per se is unlikely to be driving the differences in pollinator generalism we find here, because climate zone strongly predicted composition of plant-pollinator communities (Figure 1), despite there being no difference in plant richness within networks between climate zones (*Supp Material).

 Our analysis is based on the most comprehensive set of insect pollinator networks collated thus far.
 Moreover, we separate insect pollinators into taxonomic groups for analysis, whereas other studies have largely considered overall patterns for all pollinators, often grouping vertebrates and insects together.
 In addition, we focus on relative proportions of observed pollinator taxa, rather than comparing network structure or diversity metrics, which can be influenced by sampling effort or network size.
 We also found that climate is a more powerful predictor of insect community composition in plant-pollinator networks than latitude (*Supp material), despite latitude receiving much attention as a potential driver of plant-pollinator interactions20,22.
 Furthermore, although previous work has discussed the influence of climate on plant-pollinator networks20, relationships have mostly been tested using temporal or annual temperature data.
 Yet climate is a multivariate space encompassing more than temperature fluctuations.
 Köppen climate zone classifications are extremely useful for aggregating complex climate gradients and vegetation patterns into simple, ecologically meaningful categories28.
 We now require additional networks across underrepresented regions of the world to test whether the sub-categories of the Köppen classifications can better predict more complex environmental variation in plant-pollinator community interactions.